 Depending on your needs, and the horses too, there are different types of boarding available.
 Some of the boarding offered in many stables include: full board, part board, pasture board, self-care board, or you can make other arrangements with the boarding facilities.
 Check the options available to you and choose the one that best fits you and your horse.

 7. Providing the Best Environment for Your Horse

 Perfect horse care refers to providing the best possible environment that is safe and natural for your horse.
 This means you need to consider providing your horse with companionship, understanding its unique needs and keeping its surroundings clean and well maintained.

-We have been training animal care, horse care and veterinary nursing students for over 20 years in Australia.
-Students who undertake AVT courses range from high school aged students just starting their pre-vocational journey right through to mature-aged students seeking an alternative career path.
+We have been training animal care, animal behaviour and training, horse care and veterinary nursing students for over 20 years in Australia.
+Students who undertake AVT courses range from high school-aged students just starting their pre-vocational journey right through to mature-aged students seeking an alternative career path.
 Graduates are highly respected and sought after by industry professionals, businesses and organisations.
-If you want the background knowledge and skills to help you secure your career in the animal care industry, check out our nationally recognised qualifications here or sharpen your skills in one of our workshops.
+If you want the background knowledge and skills to help you secure your career in the animal care industry, check out our qualifications here or gain new skills by studying one of our short courses.